bibixx/react-adobe-animate/README.md

 #### How do I insert animations published from the same file?

 Unfortunately it isn't possible to export from Adobe Animate two unique animations.
 However you can make one!
-Simply replace all occurances of composition id inside your .js file of an animation to one created by you.
+Simply replace all occurrences of composition id inside your .js file of an animation to one created by you.
 Composition id is this long string on line 24: `var comp=AdobeAn.getComposition("C1475B64B160904BB90B34246A5FF54B");` in .html file.
 (P.S.
 Also make sure that file names of published animations are unique)

 ### Example